Plus and minus signs: Minus sign

 All three uses can be referred to as "minus" in everyday speech, though the binary operator is sometimes read as "take away".
 In American English nowadays, −5 (for example) is generally referred to as "negative five" though speakers born before 1950 often refer to it as "minus five".
-(Temperatures tend to follow the older usage; −5° is generally called "minus five degrees".)
+(Temperatures tend to follow the older usage; −5° is generally called "minus five degrees", though both forms are seen.)
 Further, a few textbooks in the United States encourage −x to be read as "the opposite of x" or "the additive inverse of x"—to avoid giving the impression that −x is necessarily negative (since x itself may already be negative).

 In mathematics and most programming languages, the rules for the order of operations mean that −5^{2} is equal to −25: Exponentiation binds more strongly than the unary minus, which binds more strongly than multiplication or division.
 However, in some programming languages (Microsoft Excel in particular), unary operators bind strongest, so in those cases −5^2 is 25, but 0−5^2 is −25.

 Similar to the plus sign, the minus sign is also used in chemistry and physics.
 (For more, see below.)